Length of Time

 Participation

-Rehabilitation is hard work.
+Physical recovery and rehabilitation are hard work.
 At times it can seem as if nothing will ever get easier.
-To gain the most benefit, you must be fully involved in your rehabilitation.
+To gain the most benefit, you must be fully involved in your rehabilitation program.
 With persistence and a positive attitude, many things are possible.

 Expectations